jrodolfo/hibernate-set/README.md

 Small project that shows how a NonUniqueObjectException can happen in Hibernate projects, specially when we are keeping the entities on a Set data structure.
 We have in this project class MessageA that does NOT implement equals(), and class MessageB that implements equals().
-Both are being used in Set, and being persisted via Hibernate.
+Both are being kept in a set, and being persisted via Hibernate.
 One would think that a class implementing equals() would be enough to avoid this NonUniqueObjectException, but what I found in this project is that this is not enough.
 If you run MessageApp.main(), you will see that both MessageA and MessageB throws